tridactyl/tridactyl/bug-message.md

 ### Workaround if we can't have content scripts

-If the firefox developers are adamant that no addon be permitted to access the DOM of restricted pages, then we have to work around that limitation with new APIs.
+If the Firefox developers are adamant that no addon be permitted to access the DOM of restricted pages, then we have to work around that limitation with new APIs.
 This is the best I can come up with:

 1. The command line/statusline moves into a toolbar.
 Toolbar must be permitted to expand or overlay page content to show autocompletion and to talk to content and background scripts.
 2. The proposed keyboard API allows vimperator to capture keypresses within restricted pages, so we can still call most vimperator functions, but any that need to access the DOM of the restricted page won't work.